aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addtable/_index.md

 ## ShapeCollection.AddTable method

-Creates a new Table and adds it to the end of the collection.
+Creates a new table and adds it to the end of the shape collection.

 ```csharp
 public ITable AddTable(float x, float y, double[] columnWidths, double[] rowHeights)